 New accessories sometimes lack the necessary drivers to work correctly on a Chromebook.
 While support may arrive down the line, it may not, sometimes leaving Chromebook users limited by choice of accessories compared to those on Windows laptops and Macbooks.

-Local storage still tends to be limited to between 16GB and 64GB, and it’s almost exclusively eMMC Flash storage.
+Local storage still tends to be limited to between 16GB and 64GB on most Chromebooks, and it’s almost exclusively eMMC Flash storage.
 That means it’s relatively fast, but space is restrictive.

 Why so little?
 Again, Chrome OS was originally designed to be an affordable, lightweight solution that relies on web-based apps.
 Now that the platform supports Android apps and Linux desktop software, storage needs have skyrocketed, but the storage capacities remain restricted.